Allen County coroner identifies Fort Wayne Walmart shooting victim

 Herlde’s death is the 12th homicide for Allen County in 2024.

-This incident remains under investigation by the Fort Wayne Police Department, The Allen County Prosecutor’s Office, and the Allen Coroner’s Office.
+This incident remains under investigation by the Fort Wayne Police Department, the Allen County Prosecutor’s Office, and the Allen County Coroner’s Office.